Circle packings, renormalizations and subdivision rules

 \section{Introduction}

 A {\em circle packing} $\mathcal{P}$ of the Riemann sphere $\widehat\C$ is a collection of round disks of $\widehat\C$ with disjoint interiors.
 Its {\em limit set} $\Lambda(\mathcal{P})$ is the closure of the union of all circles in $\mathcal{P}$.
-Circle packings have been studied throughout the history from different perspectives.
+Circle packings have been extensively studied from many different perspectives.
 In addition to their intrinsic beauty, they have wide applications to combinatorics, geometry, probability theory, number theory and complex analysis.